Chapter 16 Cross-validation

 \[\begin{equation} elpd_{kfold} = \sum_{n=1}^n \widehat{elpd}_n \tag{16.8} \end{equation}\]

-We can also compute the standard deviation of the sampling distribution (the standard error) by multiplying the standard deviation (or square root of variance) of the \(N\) components by \(\sqrt{N}\).
-Letting \(\widehat{ELPD}\) be the vector \(\widehat{elpd}_1,\dots,\widehat{elpd}_N\), we can write:
+The standard deviation of the sampling distribution (the standard error) can be computed by multiplying the standard deviation (or square root of variance) of the \(N\) components by \(\sqrt{N}\).
+Letting \(\widehat{ELPD}\) be the vector \(\widehat{elpd}_1,\dots,\widehat{elpd}_N\), the standard error is computed as follows:

 \[\begin{equation} se(\widehat{elpd}) = \sqrt{N \mathit{Var}(\widehat{ELPD})} \tag{16.9} \end{equation}\]

 The difference between the \(elpd_{kfold}\) of two competing models, \(\mathcal{M}_1\) and \(\mathcal{M}_2\) , is a measure of relative predictive performance.
-We can also compute the standard error of their difference using the formula discussed in Vehtari, Gelman, and Gabry (2017b).
+The standard error of their difference can be computed using the formula discussed in Vehtari, Gelman, and Gabry (2017b):

 \[\begin{equation} se(\widehat{elpd}_{\mathcal{M}1} - \widehat{elpd}_{\mathcal{M}2}) = \sqrt{N \mathit{Var}(\widehat{ELPD_{\mathcal{M}1}} - \widehat{ELPD_{\mathcal{M}2}})} \tag{16.10} \end{equation}\]